Top 10 Worst States in the United States

 It should be the worst state because of way too much crime, shootings, robberies, disasters, fires, and hackers.

-Illinois Illinois is a state in the midwestern region of the United States.
-It is the 5th most populous state and 25th largest state in terms of land area, and is often noted as a microcosm of the entire country.
+Illinois is a state in the midwestern region of the United States.
+It is the 5th most populous state and the 25th largest in terms of land area.
+Illinois is home to Chicago, the third-largest city in the United States.

 I agree that Illinois is the worst state in US history.
 Did you know that more people are leaving Illinois than any other state?
 It has lost residents to almost every other state in the nation.
 My son, who recently turned 16, says he will never live in Illinois or step on Illinois soil, and I don't blame him.